 The Company benchmarks its executive compensation programs against those of a group of companies with which the Company competes for executive talent (the "Survey Group").
-The Survey Group consisted of four "Industry Peer Group" companies and "General Industry" companies regressed from Construction and Engineering industries with annual revenues of approximately \$950 million.
+The Survey Group consists of ten "Industry Peer Group" companies and "General Industry" companies regressed from the construction and engineering industries with annual revenues of approximately \$950 million.
 In addition, the compensation consultant utilized published survey compensation data from the following sources:

-- · Economic Research Institute, ERI Executive Compensation Assessor - Watson Wyatt, Top Management Compensation Industry Report - Watson Wyatt, Top Management Compensation Regression Analysis Report - · World at Work, Total Salary Increase Budget Survey - · William Mercer, Executive Compensation Survey - PAS Publications, 2007 Executive Compensation Survey for Contractors
+- · Economic Research Institute, ERI Executive Compensation Assessor - · Watson Wyatt, Top Management Compensation Industry Report - Watson Wyatt, Top Management Compensation Regression Analysis Report - · World at Work, Total Salary Increase Budget Survey - · William Mercer, Executive Compensation Survey - PAS Publications, Executive Compensation Survey for Contractors

-The Committee, working with the compensation consultant, established a list of industry peer companies in 2007 that were comparable based on revenues and market capitalization.
-The Industry Peer Group 2007 proxy materials were used to evaluate the competitive posture of the Company's executive compensation levels relative to the marketplace.
-The peer companies chosen had a revenue range within twenty-five percent of the Company's revenue.
-The peer companies chosen were selected from the electrical contracting services industry as well as other cyclical industries, as the Company competes for executive talent from a much broader spectrum.
-The companies comprising the Industry Peer Group for this initial survey were:
+The Committee, working with the compensation consultant, has established a list of peer companies in our industry that are comparable based on revenues and market capitalization.
+The Industry Peer Group was used to evaluate the competitive posture of the Company's executive compensation levels relative to the marketplace.
+They were selected from the electrical contracting services industry as well as other cyclical industries, as the Company competes across industries for executive talent.
+The companies comprising the Industry Peer Group are:

-- · Comfort Systems U.S.A.
+- · Comfort Systems U.S.A., Inc.

 - · Dycom Industries, Inc.

 - · MasTec, Inc.

 - · Pike Electric Corporation

+- · Black Box Corporation

+- · Layne Christensen Company

+- · Matrix Service Company

+- · Quanta Services, Inc.

+- · Tetra Tech, Inc.

+- · Willbros Group, Inc.